-In the current period, CGF issued an additional 1,900 thousand Preference Shares (as defined below) to, and received \$1,900 million in capital contributions from, the Government of Canada.
-From that amount, \$1,100 million was called in 2023 under the umbrella of the Corporate Plan then in effect.
+In the current period, CGF issued an additional 1,900 thousand Preference Shares (as defined in a subsequent section) to, and received \$1,900 million in capital contributions from, the Government of Canada.
+From that amount,\$1,100 million was called in 2023 under the umbrella of the Corporate Plan then in effect.
 Such contributions were received by CGF to invest according to its mandate.